tcplugins/tcDebRepository/readme.md

 A list of Repositories are shown for the current project, and parent projects.
 A repository is aligned to a project, because that determines who has permission to edit the repository configuration (PROJECT_EDIT permission), and which builds are available to be added to a repository.

-New repositories can be created from this screen by clicking the *Add Repository* button.
+New repositories can be created from this screen by clicking the *Add new Repository* button.
 A link to edit any existing repositories is also available (if the user has permission).

 ### Editing Artifact Filters in a Debian Repository